powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/05-AnalyticsProcessorTutorial/03-GenerateAnAnalyticsProcessor.md

 Now open the directory with your code editor with the command `code . `

 Next, launch the reactor by running the following command in your terminal.
-`npm run reactor` .
+`ph reactor` .
 A Reactor instance is a local (or remote) node in the Powerhouse network that can hold & sychronize data.
 You'll see the following output in your terminal while the reactor is starting up and a new browser window opens with the Connect application.
 The reactor you've created will become available as a public drive in Connect's left hand side bar, named `Powerhouse`.

 ```bash
 [Reactor]: Initializing ReactorRouterManager...